 Maury Rubin on City Bakery and the best desserts in NYC

-One of the busiest – and happiest – hubs of activity in Manhattan, City Bakery has a flavour all of its own.
-Drawing discriminating locals and clued-up visitors with its baked goods, healthy lunch fare, spot-on coffee, and special events like the “Hot Chocolate Festival” (that’s February, with a new specialty flavour every day), there’s never a dull moment at this New York bakery.
-Presiding over all is owner Maury Rubin, who worked as a TV producer and director of ABC Sports before yielding to his pastry obsession and opening City Bakery in 1990.
+One of the busiest — and happiest — hubs of activity in Manhattan, City Bakery has a flavour all its own.
+Drawing discriminating locals and clued-up visitors with its baked goods, healthy lunch fare, spot-on coffee, and special events like the “Hot Chocolate Festival” (that’d be February, when a new, limited-edition flavour is debuted each day), there’s never a dull moment at this New York bakery.
+Presiding over it all is owner Maury Rubin, who worked as a TV producer and director of ABC Sports before yielding to his pastry obsession and opening City Bakery in 1990.

 ‘I wanted to bake, and I wanted to have a bakery that was unique to the city,’ says Rubin, whose admiration for chefs like Alice Waters of California’s Chez Panisse instilled in him a devotion to local, seasonal, organic ingredients — long before it was the trend.
 ‘At that time, all of the multigenerational New York family bakeries of last century were fading away.
 Those places became my guide, but I didn’t want a museum piece.
 I wanted a thoroughly updated, modern, and forward-looking bakery.’